Wasei-eigo: Social connotations and main users

 Though there is disagreement about the assumption that the majority of wasei-eigo are created by advertisers, the audience that predominantly uses wasei-eigo is youth and women.
 Many Japanese consider English loanword usage to be more casual and as being used mainly among peers of the same status.
-In addition, many wasei-eigo words are used to camouflage risqué terms and ideas, such as the famous rabuho (love hotel), or the many massaaji (massage) and saabisu (service) associated with taboo topics.
+In addition, many wasei-eigo words are used to camouflage risqué terms and ideas, such as rabuho (love hotels), or the many massaaji (massage) and saabisu (service) associated with taboo topics.
 Finally, wasei-eigo may be used to express a poetic and emphatic need of the speaker, resulting in a new term.

 English loanwords are usually written in katakana, making it apparent that they are words non-native to Japan.
-This constant reminder that these are loanwords, and not natively Japanese, links the meanings of the words with the idea of "foreignness".
+This links the meanings of the words with the idea of "foreignness".
 Because of this, wasei-eigo (and some English loanwords) is often used as a method for speaking about taboo and controversial topics in a safe and neutral way.
 Further, being non-native Japanese words and marked as foreign in their writing, they can be associated with concepts and subjects that are non-normal, or uncommon in Japan.